wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Course-Links.md

 * [2018-Machine Learning Crash Course with TensorFlow APIs by Google #Course#](https://developers.google.com/machine-learning/crash-course/): Machine Learning Crash Course features a series of lessons with video lectures, real-world case studies, and hands-on practice exercises.

+- [2018-Foundations of Machine Learning](https://bloomberg.github.io/foml/): Understand the Concepts, Techniques and Mathematical Frameworks Used by Experts in Machine Learning.

 # Deep Learning

 * [2016-Deep Learning by Google #Course#](https://parg.co/Y6N): In this course, you’ll develop a clear understanding of the motivation for deep learning, and design intelligent systems that learn from complex and/or large-scale datasets.